MG3 (automobile): Markets

+Argentina

+The MG3 was launched in Argentina on 19 September 2025, as part of MG's entry to the Argentinian market by distributor Eximar.
+At launch, it was available with two trim levels: Comfort and Luxury, it is powered by the Hybrid+ powertrain.
+In June 2026, the ICE variant using the 1.5-litre petrol was introduced to the line-up as the entry-level variant.

 Australia

 The third-generation MG 3 was launched in Australia on 12 June 2024, with two trim levels: Excite and Essence; it is available with either a 1.5-litre petrol or a 1.5-litre Hybrid+ petrol hybrid.
 The entry-level Vibe trim powered by the 1.5-litre petrol was added in May 2025.

+Brunei

+The third-generation MG 3 was launched in Brunei on 19 January 2026, with two trim levels: Excite and Essence; it is only available with a 1.5-litre petrol engine.

 Europe

 The third-generation model of the MG 3 marks the first time it is available in other European markets instead of being solely limited to the UK, with European sales commenced in March 2024.
 For the European market, the MG 3 was initially only offered with the 1.5-litre Hybrid+ petrol hybrid.
 In February 2025, the 1.5-litre petrol engine without hybrid assistance was made available in the European market, as "MG’s commitment to delivering market-leading value."

 Mexico

 The third-generation MG 3 was launched in Mexico on 23 May 2024, with four trim levels: Cool, Style, Excite and Elegance.
 It is available with either a 1.5-litre petrol or a 1.5-litre Hybrid+ petrol hybrid.